MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 Before creating your LUIS applications and QnA Maker knowledge base, you need to _cross train_ your `.lu` and `.qna` files to include the information required by your bot's recognizer to determine whether the LUIS or the QnA Maker response is best suited for the user.

-For each adaptive dialog that has an associated `.lu` and `.qna` file, the following updates are made with cross training these files:
+For each adaptive dialog that has an associated `.lu` and `.qna` file, the following updates are made when cross training these files:

-1. In lu files a new intent named: `DeferToRecognizer_qna_<dialog-file-name>` is required.
+1. In `.lu` files, a new intent named `DeferToRecognizer_qna_<dialog-file-name>` is added.
 Each question and question variation from the corresponding `.qna` file becomes an utterance associated with that new intent.<!-- Answers are not copied to the `.lu` file from the `.qna` file.-->

-1. In qna files a new answer named: `intent=DeferToRecognizer_luis_<dialog-file-name>` is required, along with each utterance from every intent in the corresponding `.lu` file.
+1. In `.qna` files, a new answer named `intent=DeferToRecognizer_luis_<dialog-file-name>` is added, along with each utterance from every intent in the corresponding `.lu` file.
 These utterances become questions associated with that answer.
-Additionally, all utterances from any referenced `.lu` files also become questions associated with that answer.
+Additionally, all utterances from referenced `.lu` files also become questions associated with that answer.

 When a user converses with the bot, the `CreateCrossTrainedRecognizer` recognizer sends that user input to both LUIS and the QnA Maker knowledge base to be processed.
 The following table shows the matrix of possible responses and the resulting action taken by the bot.